Ik0ri4n/ik0page/src/content/blog/2023/04_hxp-ctf-22-tex-based-adventure.md

 Public variables follow the format `\<scope>_<module>_<description>_<type>`.
 Public methods on the other hand are named like `\<module>_<description>:<arg-spec>` where arg-spec defines the parameters that this method expects.
 The basic types are `N and n` which represent a single token or set of tokens with no manipulation.
-You find the an explanation of the types in the tutorial or in the first chapter of the API docs.
+You find an explanation of the types in the tutorial or in the first chapter of the API docs.
 To control macro expansion the library provides variants of methods that accept expanded parameter types like `x and e`.
 Those parameters are expanded before being passed into the method.
 To avoid having to define such variants everywhere you can use the methods `\exp_args:N<args>` with a method and its parameters and define which parameters you want to expand by using the corresponding args-spec of `\exp_args`.

-To get a better grasp of the syntax let's look at a simple HelloWorld-program first:
+To get a better grasp of the syntax let's look at a simple HelloWorld program first:

 ```latex
 #!/usr/bin/latex \batchmode \catcode35=14 \input